 In today’s age of science, it is just too easy to mistake a host of references to peer-reviewed studies and popular theories as a form of sound and suitably critical thinking.
 It is also too easy to quote the words of well-known intellectuals as if those words carried more weight for having come out of a particular mind.
 But unfortunately, such approaches have long become the robotic behavior of our increasingly unthinking world of academia.
 In response, NOR argues objective science to be a flawed and increasingly corrupted paradigm, as explained throughout these pages.
 However popular objectivity and the scientific perspective might currently be, these remain simply two closely-tied perspectives among numerous other ways of seeing the human condition.

-Hence, at risk of being accused of just making stuff up, I present with various ideas that are only loosely substantiated.
-The justification of this stance is that bettering one’s understanding often demands increased levels of impersonal introspection – if not also correspondingly decreased involvement in trivial worldly distractions.
-If seeking more than mere entertainment, readers may have to fill in some blanks using their own reflections.
-This is an inevitable consequence of challenging objectivity and the modes of thought on which it is based; even objectivity only makes sense as the complement of subjectivity.
+Hence, at risk of being accused of just making stuff up, I present various ideas that are only loosely substantiated.
+The justification of this stance is that bettering one’s understanding often demands increased levels of impersonal introspection – if not also correspondingly decreased involvement in trivial worldly details and distractions.
+If seeking more than mere entertainment, readers may have to fill in some blanks by reflecting on their own experiences.
+This is an inevitable consequence of challenging objectivity and the modes of thought on which it is based, given that objectivity itself only makes sense as the complement of subjectivity.